kmcooper/Ingredient_CoOccurrence/README.md

 Output: html_document

 The following presents a detailed and reproducible* methodology of how the ingredient co-occurrence network from the Open Food Database was created.
+While the code below was not used to generate all the tables and figures in the manuscript, it was used to generate a majority of them.
+The code used to generate specific tables and figures is noted where applicable.
 Please direct any questions, comments, or concerns to kmcooper [at] unomaha [dot] edu.

 *=hopefully